 First‑Line Sales Managers: the most underestimated Lever of Sales Excellence

 Sales excellence initiatives still focus on strategy, tools, and process design.
-Empirical research and practical experience point to a different conclusion: sustainable sales performance is determined less by what is designed at the top and more by how it is translated into daily behaviour on the front line.
-This makes first‑line sales managers the most critical role in any sales transformation.
+Research and experience point to a different conclusion: sustainable sales performance is determined less by what is designed at the top and more by how it is translated into daily behaviour.

 Published:

-May 8, 2026
+May 26, 2026

 Author: